pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5.md

 ## Build 173 (2018-01-09)

-The Google Analytics and Google Tag Manager code generation was refactored to use the same extendable block logic as the Piwik integration.
+The Google Analytics and Google Tag Manager code generation was refactored to use the same extendable block logic as the Matomo integration.
 If you have any custom code logic involving the `Pimcore\Google\Analytics` class or use a custom tracker with the Ecommerce Framework tracking implementation, please note the following:

 * The static calls to `Pimcore\Google\Analytics` still work, but are discouraged.
 Please use `Pimcore\Analytics\Google\Tracker`